 Independent studies show that Galileo will deliver around €90 billion to the EU economy over the first 20 years of operations.
 This includes direct revenues for the space, receivers, and applications industries, and indirect revenues for society such as more effective transport systems, more effective rescue operations, etc.

-The goal of the EU’s satellite navigation programmes (Galileo and EGNOS) is to:
+The goals of the EU’s satellite navigation programmes (Galileo and EGNOS) are to:

 The European Commission analyses the impact that satellite navigation has on competitiveness in four main segments of the EU economy:

 The Galileo programme is funded and owned by the EU.

 The European Commission has overall responsibility for the programme, managing and overseeing the implementation of all activities on behalf of the EU.

 Galileo's deployment, its design, and the development of the new generation of systems and the technical development of infrastructure is entrusted to the European Space Agency (ESA).